Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

   </p>
 </details>

-4.i From the main method in Main, test the displayMenu method by calling it on the GameMenu instance created in step 4.g.
+4.i From the main method in Main, test the <code>displayMenu</code> method by calling it on the GameMenu instance created in step 4.g.

 ## Task 5: